freiwilligenarbeit-uganda-schimpanse

 Highlights

-- Experience the impressive nature and wildlife of Uganda
+• Experience the impressive nature and wildlife of Kibale Forest National Park

-- Learn from experienced rangers about wildlife research and monitoring
+• Learn from rangers and conservationists about research and reforestation

 Locations